MikailaAkeredolu/c16_oop_exam/README.md

 - **Sample Expected output** ```Subtotal of clothing items: $30.0```

 >  Create 2 different student objects with the info below:

+ **Student1's info**
+ - Name: Mike.
+ - Size: large
- - student1's name is Mike, he wears a large and has the same shoppingBag of clothing items.
+ - shoppingBag: list of clothing items.

+ **Student2's info**
+  - Name: Jane.
+ - Size: small
- - student2's name is Jane, she wears a Small and also has the same shoppingBag of clothing items.
+ - shoppingBag: list of clothing items.

  > Create an array named **listOfStudents** that stores our two students (student1 and student2)
- - Use the **printInfo** method to print out each student's info for every student stored in the **listOfStudents**
+ - Use the **printInfo** method to quickly print out each student's info for all students stored in the **listOfStudents**
  - **Sample Expected output**
    ```
       Student ID 1 :  Student Name: Mike
       Student ID 2 :  Student Name: Jane
    ```

-> Invoke the **printStudentCounter** to display the number of studnet objects that have been created thus far
+> Invoke the **printStudentCounter** to display the number of student objects that have been created thus far
 - **Sample Expected output** ```We have created 2 students in our database successfully ```

-> Modify your HourlyEmployee class by overloading the constructor to include an hourly employees's hourlyPay and hoursWorked when instantiated
+> Go back and modify your HourlyEmployee class by overloading the constructor to include an hourly employees's hourlyPay and hoursWorked when instantiated
 - Use the overloaded constructor to create a new hourlyEmployee
   - Name: Alex
   - Hours Worked: 40